Kelley Marks has been an online pop culture writer for over 11 years. He's an avid Led Zeppelin fan with a vast knowledge of their catalog.

 Controversy Around "Dazed and Confused"

-Recently, American folk singer Jake Holmes sued Led Zeppelin for one million dollars.
+In 2010, American folk singer Jake Holmes sued Led Zeppelin for $1 million.
 Holmes claims that Jimmy Page stole his licks and lyrics for “Dazed and Confused,” perhaps the greatest tune on the Zep’s first album.
 Holmes says his version of the song was written in 1967, two years before Led Zeppelin’s.
 Jimmy Page, along with the rest of the Yardbirds, performed on the same bill as Holmes when he played in Greenwich Village in August 1967.
 Perhaps that’s when Page became familiar with the number.

 Page went on to say that after lead guitarist Jeff Beck left the Yardbirds, he worked on the song with the group.
 Page said what the Yardbirds did with it can be heard on a bootleg album entitled, Live at the Emerson Theatre.
 In fact, according to an article in Wikipedia, the band played it on their last two American tours.